 This route can be full of pitfalls, but done right, it makes an expensive nuisance a less expensive nuisance.

 While there are plenty of reasons not to involve your insurer with a fender-bender, the majority of us keep our mouths shut hoping to avoid a premium increase.

 Multiple claims in a short period of time are a big red flag to insurers.
-According to Kristofer Kirchen, with First Florida Insurance Network of Central Florida, "Multiple claims on your record will indicate to an insurer that you are not prudent or are simply inept behind the wheel.
+According to Kristofer Kirchen, president of Advanced Insurance Managers, based in the Tampa/St. Petersburg, Florida area.
+"Multiple claims on your record will indicate to an insurer that you are not prudent or are simply inept behind the wheel.
 This can lead to a big rate increase or more likely, non-renewal."

 Even an inquiry can impact your rates.

-"An inquiry could end up on your claim history even if you don't make a claim," says Penny Gusner, consumer analyst with Insure.com.
+"An inquiry could end up on your claim history even if you don't make a claim," says Penny Gusner, Insurance.com consumer analyst.
 "A record that shows one accident but three inquiries in the last three years indicates a risky pattern and could result in a rate increase or cancellation."

 In almost all cases, the rate increase is going to stay in effect at least three years.

 Let's not tell our insurers

 A fender-bender is a two-person affair, so you both need to be on the same page before you proceed.
 If the other person wants to get his or her insurer involved, it's highly likely that yours will be notified at some point in the process.

 Reporting an accident to your insurer is not a legal requirement, says Brian Rauber with the Rauber Insurance Agency in Gladstone, Missouri.
 "Policyholders are not legally required to report all accidents to their insurer.
 It is common for drivers involved in minor accidents to work out a settlement between themselves," says Rauber.